 If you don’t already know what marketing automation is and why you should use it, read What is Marketing Automation? first.

 If you do know, but don’t know how to start, follow through, and you’ll see how simple marketing automation can be.
+And if you’re a visual learner, check out the following video guide we’ve prepared for you.

 Automation in marketing takes many forms.
 When marketers talk about automating their processes, they might mean anything from building conversion funnels, integrating apps so that they work together (saving their time), or creating workflows for their email, SMS messages, or web push notifications to work automatically.
 In this guide, you’ll learn the essential definitions of email automation building blocks and simple workflows to achieve your business goals.